Orillusion/orillusion-web/docs/guide/gui/button.md

 # UIButton

 [UIButton](/api/classes/UIButton.md) inherits from [UIInteractive](/api/classes/UIInteractive)(an interactive component), implementing basic button functions.
-The button component is internally encapsulated with `UIImage` for displaying background images, integrated with the interactive component `UIInteractive`, and uses the square area described by the built-in `UITransform` as the sensing heat zone.
+The button component is internally encapsulated with `UIImage` for displaying background images, integrated with the interactive component `UIInteractive`, and uses the square area described by the built-in `UITransform` as the hotspot.

-## Component mapping
+## Component map

 Components have multiple states [UIInteractiveStyle](/api/enums/UIInteractiveStyle.md), with each state corresponding to a map
 - `upTexture` - The map corresponding to the default state